ceiho/rsps/README.md

   - Run the Jupyter Notebooks

 ## References:
-  - Using MongoDB in Binder (binder and init_db folder): https://github.com/ouseful-template-repos/binder-mongo# rsps
+  - Using MongoDB in Binder (binder and init_db folder): https://github.com/ouseful-template-repos/binder-mongo